-To make this snowflake, I used cotton thread size 10 and a 2 mm crochet hook.
+I used cotton thread size 10 and a 2 mm crochet hook for this snowflake.
 Its final size is 7,5 cm (3 inches) in diameter.
-You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or smaller motif.
+You can use heavier thread and bigger hook or thinner thread and smaller hook and you will have a bigger or smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 Make a magic ring.